benessilfie/essilfiequansah/README.md

 💻 : So far I've worked with these Frameworks and Languages - Flutter, Dart, Javascript, React, Node, Express, and still learning :)

-🏔 : I'm currently a software engineer focusing on building for mobile
+🏔 : I'm currently focusing on building for mobile

 ## Reach me here